Honoring Visionaries Who Inspire Great Places

 The Nichols Prize, endowed by the family of J.C.
 Nichols, honors the legacy of the legendary Kansas City, Missouri, developer.
 A founding ULI member, J.C.
 Nichols is widely regarded as one of America’s most influential entrepreneurs in land use during the first half of the 1900s.

-Vincent Scully, 2003 laureate of the Nichols Prize, said of J.C.
+Vincent Scully, 2003 Nichols Prize laureate, said of J.C.
 Nichols, “There is no one involved with the American city who does not owe J.C.
 Nichols a debt for his vision and method in the planning and development of residential communities.
 His example has helped this generation to take on that basic program intelligently once again.”